AndrewBugembe/remote-software-deploymet-PDQ-Deploy/README.md

 </p>

 <h1>PDQ Deploy: Remote Software Deployment</h1>
 This project demonstrates how to remotely deploy software on a server using PDQ Deploy.
-PDQ Deploy is a powerful tool for system administrators, allowing them to efficiently manage software installations, patches across multiple servers silentl.
+PDQ Deploy is a powerful tool for system administrators, allowing them to efficiently manage software installations, patches across multiple servers silently.

 ## Use Case
 - PDQ Deploy allows you to deploy new software to end-user computers.
 This is especially valuable when working remotely, as it streamlines the installation process.